 We have had to make some changes to the way our classrooms are set out.
-Classrooms now have desks facing the front rather than groups of tables.
-This does not apply to Reception.
+Classrooms now have desks facing the front rather than groups of tables from Year 2 upwards.
+This does not apply to Year 1 and Reception.

-At time of writing, the advice is that children should not bring anything to school.
-This includes stationery and books.
+Children should bring as little as possible to school.
 We have created toolkits of resources such as stationary for each child that will be kept at school.
-They will not need to bring bookbags when they return.
+Children can bring their library books with them; we have a system in place for ‘quarantining’ the books when they are returned to us.
 Packed lunches can be brought from home as well as a water bottle which will remain in school all week.

 Our cleaners will continually tour the schools, cleaning as they go.
-Each classrooms has facilities for cleaning equipment and surfaces and this will be done regularly.
+Each classroom has facilities for cleaning equipment and surfaces and this will be done regularly throughout the day.

 Assembly points will be moved to allow for distance but the procedure will still be retained.
-We will practice assembling at the new points during the first half term.
+We will practice assembling at the new points as soon as we are back.